What is self-talk

 So, developing positive thinking in children begins with the statements their parents make to them every day.

 A crucial part of parenting is providing guidance to our children so that they can grow and learn.
 We are often too focused on what needs improvement and forget to celebrate what has already been accomplished.

-One great way to nurture positive inner talks is to include more positive comments about your child and provide more positive interactions in daily lives, and not focus on the negative things.
+One great way to nurture positive inner talks is to include more positive comments about your child, provide more positive interactions in daily lives, and not focus on the negative things.

 Help them come up with positive statements